traveller59/second.pytorch/NUSCENES-GUIDE.md

 * Use KITTI pretrain model if possible.
 You can use a pointpillars xyres_16 car model in [google drive](https://drive.google.com/open?id=1YOpgRkBgmSAJwMknoXmitEArNitZz63C) as pretrained model.

+* Multi-class NMS can increase performance of large objects.
+The parameters of mcnms should be grid-searched, don't enable mcmns during develop.

+* Database sample can greatly increase performance of bus.
+Currently no effect on other class.

 ## Config Guide

 ### Anchor Generator